cmlsharp/marcel/README.md

-#msh
+#Marcel the Shell (with shoes on)
-Practice implementation of a shell
+Practice shell implementation

 ### What's done:
 * Command execution